zeditor01/cdc_examples/C008_db2zos.md

 <h2 id="2.0">2.
 High Level Review of Implementation Steps</h2>
-<p>There are a lot of moving parts, and a lot of inter-related dependencies in setting up Classic CDC for VSAM.
+There are a lot of moving parts, and a lot of inter-related dependencies in setting up Classic CDC for VSAM.
 It is helpful to establish a structured overview of the main installation and configuration activities before diving into the technical details of very nut and bolt.
-This paper identifies five separate stages of implementation</p>
+This paper identifies five separate stages of implementation

-1. SMPE Installation of Code Libraries
+1. SMPE Installation of Code Libraries.
-2. Creating the Customised CDC Instance
+2. Creating the Customised CDC Instance.
-3. Configure the z/OS Environment
+3. Configure the z/OS Environment.
-4. Configure the Db2 z/OS Environment
+4. Configure the Db2 z/OS Environment.
-5. Integrate with the wider CDC Landscape
+5. Integrate with the wider CDC Landscape.